JunnieLee/human_identification/README.md

 components.
 In this method some region is created based on color information.
 Details Method to extract color coherence vector is described in the section-Proposed method.

-Step 1: Read the image.

-Step 2: Calculate the size of the image

-Step 3: Compute 4 different array from original array which is created after reading the image.
-In the first array, 1st row value of the original image will be stored as last row.
-In second array, last row value of the original image will be stored as first row.
-In the next two array column value of the original image will be replaced in this manner.

-Step 4: Convert the entire 5 image array into double data class in MATLAB.

-Step 5: Take the average of 5 image array.

-Step 6: Then make a matrix which is combination of Red, Green, Blue, (Red +Green), (Red +Blue), (Blue +Green), White and Black value of an image and they are initializes as default value.

-Step 7: Now we measure the magnitude of difference from the average matrix which is get in Step5 and the value said in step6 for each 8 distinct element.

-Step 8: Then we calculate the threshold value which will give best result.

-Step 9: Using the threshold value calculate how many Red channel connected pixel we get and we called it as a Red Coherent(Re), and find also how many pixel do not contain any red information and we called it as a Red incoherent(Ri).
-We continue this process for all 8 different color information said in step6.

-Step 10: Finally we get 16 different Coherent and Incoherent value from the image and store it in a previously created array.

-Step 11: Repeat step 1 to 10 for every image in the database.